foundational-networks/PEEL/Benchmark/README.md

 make
 ```

-### Using GCC 14

-If the machine uses GCC 14, explicitly specify the C and C++ compilers when running CMake by adding:
+**Note:** If the machine uses GCC 14, explicitly specify the C and C++ compilers when running CMake by adding:

 ```text
 -DCMAKE_CXX_COMPILER=g++-14 -DCMAKE_C_COMPILER=gcc-14